 - U.S. District Court, Southern and Eastern Districts of New York;

 - U.S. Tax Court; State Bar of California;

 - State Bar of New York;

 - American Bar Association including Sections on Administrative Law and Regulatory Practice, Criminal Justice, Labor and Employment Law and Litigation;

-- California Attorneys for Criminal Justice;
+- California Attorneys for Criminal Justice, Board of Governors Member

 - California State Bar Association including Section on Criminal Law;